Quantitative and Qualitative Instruments of Monetary Policy

 SLR refers to a certain percentage of reserves to be maintained in the form of gold and foreign securities.
 In India, SLR remains 25-40% by the law.

-Any changes in SLR and CRR bring out a change in the position of commercial banks.
+Any changes in SLR and CRR bring about changes in the position of commercial banks.

 The sale and purchase of security in the long run/short run by the RBI in the money market is known as open market operations.
 This is a popular instrument of the RBI's monetary policy.